jasonkneen/openai-agents-python/README.md

 4. If the response has a handoff, we set the agent to the new agent and go back to step 1.
 5. We process the tool calls (if any) and append the tool responses messsages.
 Then we go to step 1.

-There is a `max_turns` parameter that you can use to limit the number of times the loop executes.
+There is a `maxTurns` parameter that you can use to limit the number of times the loop executes.

 ### Final output

 Final output is the last thing the agent produces in the loop.

-1. If you set an `output_type` on the agent, the final output is when the LLM returns something of that type.
+1. If you set an `outputType` on the agent, the final output is when the LLM returns something of that type.
 We use [structured outputs](https://platform.openai.com/docs/guides/structured-outputs) for this.
-2. If there's no `output_type` (i.e. plain text responses), then the first LLM response without any tool calls or handoffs is considered as the final output.
+2. If there's no `outputType` (i.e. plain text responses), then the first LLM response without any tool calls or handoffs is considered as the final output.

 As a result, the mental model for the agent loop is:

-1. If the current agent has an `output_type`, the loop runs until the agent produces structured output matching that type.
+1. If the current agent has an `outputType`, the loop runs until the agent produces structured output matching that type.
-2. If the current agent does not have an `output_type`, the loop runs until the current agent produces a message without any tool calls/handoffs.
+2. If the current agent does not have an `outputType`, the loop runs until the current agent produces a message without any tool calls/handoffs.

 ## Common agent patterns